 RDE is performed on the road and is designed to ensure consistency between laboratory testing and data collected under real-world conditions.

-How will fleet vehicles be affected?
+How will the fleet industry be affected?

 From September 2019 the first phase (RDE1) is mandatory and new petrol and diesel cars are required to emit no more than 2.1 times the maximum amount of NOx allowed under laboratory testing.